Energy in Zimbabwe: Hydro and Micro-hydro

 Apart from the Kariba Dam power station, hydropower in Zimbabwe has still a lot of potential, especially along the Zambezi river.

 Solar electricity

 Solar power has enormous potential both in small scale, such as water heating or in larger scale such as in solar power plants.
-However, the nation's current economic condition makes adequately rapid solar power buildups seem unrealistic, short of capital infusions and technology transfers from the developed world economies.

-Yet there is a thriving solar power industry with over a dozen companies providing solar power systems for residences and commercial enterprises with the largest PV power system of about 600 kWp for the Kefalos cheese factory.
+However, the nation's current economic condition makes adequately rapid solar power buildups seem unrealistic, short of capital infusions and technology transfers from developed world economies.
+However, the nation has a solar power industry with over a dozen companies providing solar power systems for residences and commercial enterprises with the largest PV power system of about 600 kWp for the Kefalos cheese factory.
 A project in partnership with the United Arab Emirates will result in the construction of a 2,000 MW solar power plant, built in two phases.
 If completed it would be the largest solar power plant in the world.